Documentation

 This method may raise exceptions.

-If no key-value pairs have been inserted into d yet, raises RuntimeError.
+RuntimeError – if no key-value pairs have been inserted yet.

 d = SortedDict()